Common fungal infections in Australia and the 7 most common symptoms

 With fungal infections being so underdiagnosed in our communities, the first step is to identify if you have one and what treatment if required.

-At our Advanced Functional Medicine clinic, we can identify the cause of your symptoms through advanced diagnostic testing and then implement a treatment plan to clear up your fungal infection naturally and holistically.
+At our Advanced Functional Medicine clinic, we aim to identify the cause of your symptoms through advanced diagnostic testing and then implement a plan to work on your fungal infection naturally and holistically.

-We commonly treat fungal infections in our patients and find them as a common block in patients’ treatments that needs to be resolved before true healing can take place.
+We have experience with fungal infections and find them as a common block in patients’ health journey.

 Get in touch with us by filling out the form below or call us on 1800 11 22 36.